squidwardschair/pandasbot/README.md

 # Pandas Discord Bot
 ##### Created by MrApples#2555

-Pandas is a multi-purpose Discord bot with a variety of features to make your server experiences much more fun.
+Pandas is a multi-purpose Discord bot with a variety of features to make your server experiences much more fun. **Invite it to your server [here](https://discord.com/api/oauth2/authorize?client_id=957378723064213575&permissions=274945403968&scope=bot).**

 ## Games
 #### Bob Box Arcade